matt-aes/bazaar/README.md

 template system.
 The pages are:

 - `home.html`, the landing page for the site;
-- `results.html`, the inventory list with a thumbnail of each aircraft and some basic information;
+- `inventory.html`, the inventory list with a thumbnail of each aircraft and some basic information;
 - `detail.html`, a detail page on a single aircraft, with a photo and specifications for that aircraft model.

 Rendering the Home page simply lays out "Welcome to the Aircraft Bazaar", and requests a static image that is served from the `appservice` itself using the `http.FileServer` module.
-A link at the bottom navigates to the `results.html` page.
+A link at the bottom navigates to the `inventory.html` page.

 ## Inventory Page

 The `inventory.html` page, served up by the `appservice`, requires two other services to render its content: the `inventoryservice` and the `imageservice`.
+The `inventoryservice` returns a list of `json` entries that are mapped to a list of `Aircraft` objects stored in an `InventoryResults` structure.  these structs are defined by the `appservice` in `appservice/main.go`.

+Once the `appservice` has the list of `Aircraft`, it sorts them by asking price (low to high) and sets the `ImageURL`, `DetailURL`, and localized price--US Dollars, Euros, or Norwegian Kroner--for each of the aircraft in the list.
+The price is stored as US Dollars and converted by the `localizePrice` function which returns a price string with the appropriate currency symbol and formatting.
+Then the `inventory.html` template is executed with the `InventoryResults` structure and returned as the response.

 ## Detail Page

-The `detail.html` page, served up by the `appservice`, requires two other services to render its content: the `specsservice` and the `imageservice`.
+The `detail.html` page, served up by the `appservice`, requires three other services to render its content: the `inventoryservice`, the `specsservice` and the `imageservice`.
+The `inventoryservice` returns the data for the individual aircraft being displayed (the registration number, model name, and price).
+Once the model name is known, the specifications for that particular model (type, hp, seats, speed, range, and load) are requested from the `specsservice`.
+As with the Inventory page, the appservice generates a URL for the html page that is returned that points to the specific image resource; the `imageservice` then returns that aircraft's image when requested by the browser.

 ## How to run the Service Preview demo

+If you haven't already, get the source code for Service Preview:

+`git@github.com:datawire/service-preview-demo.git`

+### Install AES in your cluster

+Install the Ambassador Edge Stack:

+`edgectl install`

+Apply the license, required for `edgectl intercept`.

+`edgectl license <license key here>`

-### Customizing to your environment
+### Customize the Makefile to your environment

 The toplevel `Makefile` (`service-preview-demo/Makefile`) has a number of functions: